 The first big step the body takes is registering hydration through your mouth.
 After a few gulps of water, the brain will convince the body– that the body has had enough to drink.

-This is an important hydration mechanism because it takes a long time for the water that was drunk to reach cells and provide them with sufficient hydration.
-If the brain registered hydration only after cells received water, people would be drinking way more than the body needs.
+This is an important hydration mechanism because it takes a long time for the drunk water to reach cells and provide sufficient hydration.
+If the brain registered hydration only after cells received water, people would drink way more than the body needs.

 The communication between the brain and mouth allows someone to stop drinking at the appropriate time, even if the water hasn’t fully hydrated the system yet.